Webvy.co

 “Best GEO agencies for B2B SaaS brands.”

 ChatGPT can create the same issue in a less visible way.
-It may synthesize the answer from multiple sources, compare the options, and recommend brands that best match the user’s prompt.
+It may synthesize the answer from multiple sources, compare the options, and recommend brands that best match the prompt.
 The cited source, when shown, is not always the same thing as the selected brand.

 “Did we get cited?”

-- Did the brand appear in the answer?
+• Did the brand appear in the answer?

-- Was it recommended or only mentioned?
+• Was it recommended or only mentioned?

-- Was it included above competitors?
+• Was it included above competitors?

-- What reason did the AI engine give for selecting it?
+• What reason did the AI engine give for selecting it?

-- Which source supported the answer?
+• Which source supported the answer?

-- Was the cited source our site, a third-party page, or a competitor-controlled page?
+• Was the cited source our site, a third-party page, or a competitor-controlled page?

-This matters because a brand can win one layer and lose another.
+A brand can win one layer and lose another.

 Should You Optimize Differently for ChatGPT and Perplexity?

-Yes, but not by building two disconnected strategies.
+Yes, but not through two disconnected strategies.

 Growth teams should build one structured authority system, then adjust the emphasis for each platform.
-The foundation is shared because both ChatGPT and Perplexity need accessible information, clear entity signals, useful source material, and enough evidence to support an answer.
+The foundation is shared because both ChatGPT and Perplexity need accessible information, clear entity signals, credible source material, and enough evidence to support an answer.

 The shared foundation includes:

-- crawlable pages that AI search systems can access
+• crawlable pages that AI search systems can access

-- clear descriptions of the brand, category, audience, and use cases
+• clear descriptions of the brand, category, audience, and use cases

-- concise factual pages that explain what the company does
+• concise factual pages that explain what the company does

-- third-party corroboration from relevant sources
+• third-party corroboration from relevant sources

-- fresh pages for topics where current information matters
+• fresh pages for topics where current information matters

-- consistent positioning across the website and external profiles
+• consistent positioning across the website and external profiles

-For Perplexity, optimize more directly for citation readiness.
+For Perplexity, tune for citation readiness.

-The practical rule is simple:
+The practical rule:

 Do not create a ChatGPT strategy and a Perplexity strategy.
 Create one AI search visibility system, then tune it.